opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 Obfuscar requires the `Obfuscar.Console.exe` tool to be located in the working directory, or in a directory pointed to by an environment variable `%OBFUSCAR_PATH%`.

 ## Versioning
 The TAP executables and TAP packages are versioned independently and should use semantic versioning (see definition [here](https://semver.org/)).
-TAP versions are of the form **X**.**Y**.**Z**+**W**, where:
+Versions are of the form **X**.**Y**.**Z**-**A**+**B**, where:

 - X is the major version number, incremented upon changes that **break** backwards-compatibility.
 - Y is the minor version number, incremented upon backwards-compatible changes.
 - Z is the patch version, incremented upon every set of code changes.
 The patch version can include pre-release labels.
+- A is an optional pre-release label.
--	W is the metadata (e.g. Git short commit hash).
+- B is optional metadata (e.g. Git short commit hash or branch name).

 It is possible to set the version of the *.TapPackage using one of the following methods: